-This study was conducted in accordance with established ethical standards for research involving human participants.
-Participation in the study was entirely voluntary, and all respondents were informed of the purpose of the research prior to data collection.
-Informed consent was obtained from all participants, and they were assured that their responses would be used exclusively for scientific research purposes.
-Anonymity and confidentiality were strictly maintained, and no personal identifiers were collected.
-Participants were informed of their right to withdraw from the study at any stage without any negative consequences.
-The research instrument used (Maslach Burnout Inventory) was applied solely for academic research and analysis.
+This study was conducted in accordance with established ethical standards governing psychological and educational research.
+Participation in the study was entirely voluntary, and all participants were informed of the purpose of the research prior to data collection.
+Informed consent was obtained from all participants, and they were assured of their right to withdraw from the study at any stage without any negative consequences.